jsduenass/yourTeamWebsite/content/posts/library/quotebook/index.md

 > Thus a familiar model connected to physical intuition, but constituting matter of some ill-understood sort of wave, confronted an abstract mathematics with seemingly bizarra variables, insistent about discontinuity and suspending space-time pictures.
 Unsurprisingly, the coexistence of alternative theories generated debate.
 The fact, soon demonstrated, of their mathematical equivalence did not resolve the interpretative dispute.
 For fundamentally different physical pictures were offer.
 >
 > __--- Catheryn Carson, The origins of the quantum theory__

+> Talk about an equimanicla problem of epic proportions.
+Here is your question today.
+You have to understand how all of the known elements in the universe fit together in a logical way.
+Good luck take care
+>
+> __--- Matt Walker, The lex Fridman Podcast__

 ## Education and learning